The Ikea Monkey Three Years On: Here's What He's Up to Now

 That's probably a good thing.

 It would probably make a good museum piece.
-When he came to us, he was eight inches tall when he was sitting down, now he's three to four times the size.
+When he came to us, he was twenty centimeters tall when he was sitting down, now he's three to four times the size.
 The shearling coat would no way fit him now.
 It's sad.
-It reminds you of what happens with baby monkeys—they should be free to jump and run and cuddle with their mothers.
+It reminds you of what happens with baby monkeys – they should be free to jump and run and cuddle with their mothers.
 But now he's definitely a monkey again.

 We're hoping that we can introduce him to two macaques, Cody and Puglsey, who are going to be coming to us in January and we're building a new enclosure for them.
 These are lab monkeys from a Canadian university, they've finished their research.
 So we're hoping we can introduce them to him and that they'll get on well, so their enclosures will be accessible to each other but then with the shift doors, we can separate them if necessary so I think that would be good for him.